u12206050/react-gutenberg/README.md

 **The goal of this project** is to be able to generate an entire WordPress post created with Gutenberg, within a seperate React based frontend.

+Using [LazyBlocks](https://wordpress.org/plugins/lazy-blocks/) to create custom blocks you can mix both custom and builtin blocks in your posts & pages.

 The frontend can either be a ReactJS App or [Gatsby](https://gatsbyjs.org/) Headless site.

 ## Prerequisites